 IP address (check whatismyip.com).
 Note that cbftp does not use active mode

 by default - only when a site has 'Broken PASV' enabled.

-- Enable remote commands - Whether or not to listen on UDP for remote
+- Enable UDP API - Whether or not to listen on UDP for remote commands.

-- Remote command UDP port - the UDP port to listen for remote commands on.
+- UDP API port - the UDP port to listen for remote commands on.

-- Remote command password - the password that should be provided in remote
+- API password - the password that should be provided in remote commands for

 - Remote command bell - Trigger the terminal bell when remote commands that

 - Prepared spread job expiration time - The time that a prepared spread job